 After you apply your beef stock to the intended recipe, you will never notice the difference in color because you will be blown away by the intense flavor.
 The texture will also be thicker, even gelatinous when cooled.

 Another pro?
 Stock freezes really well.
 Take one lazy Sunday and make a triple batch to freeze for later.
-If you do decide to freeze, allow space at the top of your container to allow it to expand.
-You will need a stock pot or large enamel Dutch oven to prepare your stock.

 But before you get started, make sure to read my How To Make Stock to ensure yours is the BEST it can be!